Ravenshead: History

-In 1966 a hoard of gold coins and jewellery was discovered by workmen on a building site near present-day Cambourne Gardens.
+In 1966, a hoard of gold coins and jewellery was discovered by workmen on a building site near present-day Cambourne Gardens.
 The coins were probably buried by someone fleeing south after the Battle of Hexham in May 1464.
 The "Fishpool Hoard", as it is known, is on display at The British Museum, London.
-Fishpool, Notts is the name of the area where they were found as the building site did not have the name Ravenshead then (see below).
+Fishpool, Notts, is the name of the area where they were found, as the building site did not have the name Ravenshead then (see below).

 On 17 July 1817, a young girl from Papplewick named Elizabeth Sheppard travelled to Mansfield in search of work.
-Early next morning her body was found in a ditch.
-The "Sheppard Stone" stands next to the A60 marking the spot on the roadside below Portland College and is still regularly maintained.
+Early the next morning, her body was found in a ditch.
+The "Sheppard Stone" stands next to the A60, marking the spot on the roadside below Portland College and is still regularly maintained.
 Her ghost is said to appear if the stone is disturbed.
 Her killer was identified as Charles Rotherham, from Sheffield, who had tried to sell her newly bought shoes and an umbrella.

 In nearby Thieves Wood, on 23 June 1883, gamekeeper Albert Spinks shot the first example of an Egyptian nightjar in England.
 He mentioned it to Joseph Whitaker, a naturalist, who recognised it as a rare bird species in Britain.
-He had the bird stuffed and it is now kept in a museum in nearby Mansfield.
+He had the bird stuffed, and it is now kept in a museum in nearby Mansfield.
 No further examples were seen in Britain until 1984.

-100 years ago Ravenshead was centred on an area called Fishpool, this name appeared on a 15th-century map.
+100 years ago, Ravenshead was centred on an area called Fishpool, this name appeared on a 15th-century map.